Special Education MS

 About the Program

-The courses address all required state and federal regulations as well as the Pennsylvania General Standards for Special Education and the competencies and standards outlined by the Council of Exceptional Children (CEC).
+The courses address all required state and federal regulations as well as the Pennsylvania General Standards for Special Education and the competencies and standards outlined by the Council for Exceptional Children (CEC).
 Graduates seeking Pennsylvania special education certification must either have an active Pennsylvania Instructional I or II teaching certificate or select the initial certification concentration to gain eligibility while in the program.

 The Master of Science in Special Education prepares professionals who are equipped with the fundamental skills, knowledge, and competencies they need to meet the needs of students with disabilities.
-The program is a flexible, part-time graduate program consisting of a minimum of 48.0 credits: 27.0 credits in core special education certification courses, a minimum of 12.0 credits in concentration courses*, and 9.0 credits in capstone research*.
-Most courses have a field component that has the student apply what they are learning to classroom experiences.
+The program is a flexible, part-time graduate program consisting of a minimum of 48.0 credits: 27.0 credits in core special education certification courses, 12.0 credits in concentration courses*, and 9.0 credits in capstone research*.
+Most courses have a fieldwork component that has the student apply what they are learning to classroom experiences.
 Clearances and field placement applications must be submitted before participating in coursework with classroom-based field components.

 Available Concentrations